azukan/ZihanYang/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical Engineering and Information Systems, The University of Tokyo, 2027 (expected)
-* M.Eng. in Electrical Engineering and Information Systems, The University of Tokyo, 2024
-* B.Eng. in Electronic Science and Technology, Beijing University of Technology, 2020
+Ph.D in Electrical Engineering and Information Systems, The University of Tokyo, 2027 (expected) M.Eng. in Electrical Engineering and Information Systems, The University of Tokyo, 2024 B.Eng. in Electronic Science and Technology, Beijing University of Technology, 2020

 Publications
 ======
-Presentations at International Conferences

 * Yang, Z., Wang, W., Chen, Z., Fan, Q., & Chen, X. (2020, October).
 LSTM-RNN based analog IC automated sizing model for operational amplifier and VCO.
 In 2020 IEEE 5th International Conference on Integrated Circuits and Microsystems (ICICM) (pp. 113-116).
 IEEE.